Technical documentation

 Connectors

-OAuth 2.0 connectors (Xero, Salesforce, HubSpot, QuickBooks) use short-lived access tokens with automatic refresh token rotation.
-API key connectors (Stripe, GoCardless, Chargebee, Zuora, Sage Intacct, Braintree) require a read-only or restricted key that your team generates and retains full control over.
-You can revoke access at any time by rotating or deleting the key in the source system — LeakIQ will immediately stop making calls once the credential is invalid.
+Live OAuth 2.0 connectors (Xero, Salesforce, QuickBooks) use short-lived access tokens with automatic refresh token rotation.
+Stripe connects through the Stripe App using OAuth, and GoCardless uses a read-only API access token, in both cases a scoped, read-only credential your team authorises and retains full control over.
+You can revoke access at any time by rotating or deleting the credential in the source system, LeakIQ will immediately stop making calls once it is invalid.

 Removing a connection from the Connected Systems page deletes the encrypted credential immediately.
 LeakIQ will make no further API calls to that system.